 5. Removal of Service and Comfort Animals.

-Service and comfort animals may be removed by the UNT Police or the Office of Disability Accommodations.
-When a service animal or a comfort is properly removed pursuant to this policy, the Office of Disability Accommodation will work with the owner/handler to determine reasonable alternative opportunities to participate in the university service, program or activity without having the service or comfort animal on university premises.
+Service and comfort animals may be removed by the UNT Police or the Office of Disability Access.
+When a service animal or a comfort is properly removed pursuant to this policy, the Office of Disability Access will work with the owner/handler to determine reasonable alternative opportunities to participate in the university service, program or activity without having the service or comfort animal on university premises.
 Service and comfort animals may be removed for the following reasons:

 - Out of control service animal: An owner/handler may be directed to remove a service or comfort animal that is out of control when the owner/handler does not or cannot take effective action to control the animal.
 If the improper animal behavior occurs repeatedly, the owner/handler may be prohibited from bringing the service animal into any university facility or comfort animals may be excluded from university residence halls until the owner/handler can demonstrate that she or he has taken significant steps to mitigate the behavior.